dleibovi01/FC/README.md

 The FC_Data folder contains the Fourier Continuation matrices mentionned in equations (26) and (27) in [1], which are used to generate the smooth periodic continuations.

-The fuunctions in generate_bdry_continuations.m and precomp_fc_data.m are used to generate these matrices.
+The functions in generate_bdry_continuations.m and precomp_fc_data.m are used to generate these matrices.

 The script advection_eqn can be run to observe the convergence properties of a FC-based solver, using a RK4 scheme in time and the FC-based differentiation in space, for the case of a 1D Linear advection equation